Oliver-Loeffler/image-registration/README.md

 * It should be numerically and technically correct
 * Try more advanced transforms beyond rigid (alignment) and affine (6-parameter first order).
 Technically n-parameters higher order should work.
+* Decouple matrix computation (equation solving) from high level transform code so that matrix libraries can be exchanged (e.g. using La4J instead of Jama)
 * Make all core elements immutable, improve design step by step to achieve concurrency for large data sets (improve speed by using fork-join, try to use async using CompletableFutures)
 * Consider use of Units-of-Measurement API (JSR385)